Catrick-cpu/roboarm_HASE/README.md

 ## Official HASE Roboterarm Dokumentation
-*This is the official dokumentation for the Roboterarm Project at Humbold Academy for Science and Engeniering*
+*This is the official documentation for the Roboterarm Project at Humbold Academy for Science and Engeniering*

 What we use:
 Rasberry Pi 0
 2 Adafruit 2348 Stepper Driver Hat
 4 Motors from Amazon

 How it works:
-We use Python to controll the Motor Drivers.
-The Rasberry Pi is connectet via ssh to our PC.
+We use Python to control the Motor Drivers.
+The Rasberry Pi is connected via ssh to our PC.
-The Motor Drivers are connectet to the Rasberry Pi via I2C they have the Adresses 0x60 and 0x61
+The Motor Drivers are connected to the Rasberry Pi via I2C, and they have the Adresses 0x60 and 0x61

 ```mermaid
 sequenceDiagram